Welcome to the new KidsHealth website! See what is new.

 • is less than 3 months old and has a cough

-When do I need to see a doctor urgently?
+When to see a health professional urgently

 • has breathing difficulty